Plug-in Hybrid Economy Calculator

 The calculations become more daunting when you are trying to find the energy costs of a PHEV.
 As it switches between two propulsion methods, you have to separately estimate the mileage within and beyond the EV (battery-only) range.
 Only then can you find the real-life MPG of the plug-in hybrid that will correspond to your driving style.

-Intuitively, the plug-in hybrids are the best solution for drivers who primarily operate on short distances.
-They can charge their car's battery frequently and spend months without burning fuel.
+Intuitively, plug-in hybrids are the best solution for drivers who primarily operate on short distances.
+People can charge their car's battery frequently and spend months without burning fuel or without worrying about how much gas to use.
 On the other hand, a driver who often makes long trips will quickly discover that the real-life MPG of his plug-in hybrid does not differ much from the MPG of a car not equipped with an electric motor.

 Plug-in hybrid car models

 Begin your analysis by choosing a plug-in hybrid from a range of available models.
 Our PHEV calculator allows you to select one of the models listed in the table below.
 All data comes from fueleconomy.gov and their.
 You may provide your own values if your vehicle is not on the list.

 Battery-only range (miles)

 kWh / 100 miles (if operating on battery only)

 Ford Fusion Energi